trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/CustomMetadataUtilties.md

 ---
 # CustomMetadataUtilties class

-This class utilizes Custom Metadata objects and the example use case we&apos;ve established for Apex Recipes.
+This class utilizes Custom Metadata objects and the example use case we've established for Apex Recipes.

 ## Related